Wilbert Awdry: The Railway Series

 Beginning in the 1950s, Awdry began to shift how he wrote the Railway Series and included the real-world element of the conflict between steam and diesel engines.
 During the 1950s, the British Railways (BR) began to modernise the railway network, withdrawing their steam engines and replacing them with the modern diesel engine.
 While that was happening in the real world, in Awdry's fictional universe, he "began more frequently referencing a place known as "The Other Railway", often using it as a foil to his utopian Island of Sodor and treating it akin to a steam engine hell.
 "The Other Railway" represented B.R. and their callous scrapping of countless steam engines".
-That shifted the Railway Series from just telling fictional stories in the world Awdry created to paralleling the real world and using events that happened in real life.(Matthew,2022).
+That shifted the Railway Series from just telling fictional stories in the world Awdry created to paralleling the real world and using events that happened in real life.

 Awdry wrote other books besides those of The Railway Series, both fiction and non-fiction.
 The story Belinda the Beetle was about a red car.
 It became a Volkswagen Beetle only in the illustrations to the paperback editions.

 In 1988, his second Ffarquhar model railway layout was shown to the public for the final time and was featured on an ITN News news item.
 He was again featured on TV-am for Thomas's 40th anniversary in 1990.
 During all this, Awdry faced many battles – health problems, depression, and the deaths of his wife, brother, and close friend Teddy Boston.
 Five years later, he was interviewed by Nicholas Jones for the Bookmark film The Thomas the Tank Engine Man, which first aired on 25 February 1995 and was repeated again on 15 April 1997, shortly after his death.